 Virtual corporate cards make it simple to spend money while maintaining control over your organization.
 Your workers can generate cards in seconds to use for online purchases or mobile wallet transactions.
 They are also a convenient method to pay for subscriptions, handle employee benefits, and avoid fraud.
-But what does a virtual payment card actually means?
+But what does a virtual payment card actually mean?
 And why is it important for your business?
 Continue reading to learn more.

 What is a virtual payment card?

 A virtual payment card is an online card that performs the same functions as a traditional payment card.
 It’s only a safer and simple use alternative that can make your electronic payments quick and easy.

 As the name implies, this card exists entirely online and is linked to your real bank card throughout a 16-digit number generated at random.
 It is possible to set a spending limit or an expiration date for a virtual card as well or even limit it to a single-use merchant.
 Therefore, you can be sure that your main bank card account is secure, and fraudulent purchases are prevented.